iric-soft/epcy/doc/rna_tools.rst

 Single-cell
 -----------

-Several developments are planned, to get EPCY more user friendly on single-cell data (to manage parse matrix, run on GPU, ...).
-Pending, you can analyses your single-cell data with *epcy pred* and *epcy profile*, on normalized expression data (like in first steps).
+Several developments are planned in order to facilitate the use of EPCY for single-cell data (to manage sparse matrix and run on GPU for instance).
+In the meantime, you can analyse your single-cell data with *epcy pred* and *epcy profile* using the RNA-seq pipeline described in the first steps section on normalized expression data.

 On read counts (not normalized), you can use *epcy pred_rna* and *epcy profile_rna* with -\-cpmed (in place of -\-cpm) to normalized read